BCCA Speaking Out for Industry

 We also stress that firms have a duty to accommodate.
 “Duty to accommodate” is a legal requirement drawn from human rights legislation and Canadian case law which says an employer should reasonably accommodate an individual’s difference, which would include addiction, to the point where doing so does not cause undue hardship to the employer.
 In terms of enforcement, don’t focus on the substance as much as the ability to work safely.

 At the federal, local, and provincial levels, Community Benefit Agreements are gaining traction in government as a way to solve social issues.

-Provincially, the government announced on July 16th, a new Community Benefits Agreement that is a loosely disguised Union Labour Agreement.
+Provincially, the government announced on July 16th a new Community Benefits Agreement that is a loosely disguised Project Labour Agreement.
 The first projects to be delivered under the framework are the new Pattullo Bridge and the four-laning projects on the Trans-Canada Highway between Kamloops and Alberta.
-Read our Horgan CBA 101.
+Read our CBA 101.

-BCCA’s position on community benefit requirements is clear: we strongly oppose any procurement practice or program that seeks to confer exclusive bidding rights to companies based upon any system of quotas or legislated wages within the province.
+BCCA’s position on Community Benefit Agreements is clear: we strongly oppose any procurement practice or program that seeks to confer exclusive bidding rights to companies based upon any system of quotas or legislated wages within the province.
 We advocate for a transparent procurement strategy in the public tendering process that allows for fair competition.
 Read our policies.

 Read BCCA's responses to the Community Benefits Agreement and Pattullo Bridge announcements:

 - Pattullo Procurement Strategy Takes BC Construction a Bridge Too Far

 - Response to the Province’s Community Benefits Agreement Announcement